 Who we are and what we do

-The A&E service and Patient Transport Service are both supported by the NEAS contact centres based at Newburn Riverside and Hebburn, which manage in excess of 450,000 calls per annum.
+The Emergency Care, 111 and Patient Transport Services are supported by the Trust's Emergency Operations Centres based at Newburn Riverside and Hebburn, which manage in excess of 1.5 million calls per annum.

-NEAS also works closely with a number of voluntary organisations, such as St Johns Ambulance Service and the British Red Cross.
+The Trust also works closely with a number of voluntary organisations, such as St. John's Ambulance Service and the British Red Cross.

 NEAS also provides first aid training on a commercial basis to organisations in the public and private sector.

 You can find out more about all of these aspects of our work by exploring the website.

 Our mission is to provide safe, effective and responsive care for all, and our vision is to deliver unmatched quality of care every time we touch lives.
 Even in the most challenging situations we strive to perform to the highest professional standards in a spirit of collaboration and team work.
 Caring for and treating more patients closer to home is at the heart of our plans, and our committed, compassionate and caring staff are critical to our success.

 The Trust forms an integral part of the health service across the North East and works closely with many NHS partners to ensure services for patients are joined-up and as effective as possible.
 Our local partners include 8 acute hospital trusts, 2 mental health trusts, 12 local unitary authorities, police and fire services and voluntary agencies.

 The majority of our services are commissioned by 10 Clinical Commissioning Groups (CCGs) across the region, in conjunction with the North of England Commissioning Support unit (NECs).
 CCGs are clinically led statutory NHS bodies responsible for the planning and commissioning of healthcare services for their local area.